 Ankle Arthritis Surgery Options

 If your condition requires ankle arthritis surgery, contact our team today.
 Our surgeons at EVFAS are experienced in reconstruction procedures and lead the industry in state-of-the-art surgical technology.
 Our reconstructive procedures include arthroscopic ankle surgery, congenital or acquired deformity correction, sports injury related issues, total ankle joint replacement, fusions of the foot or ankle, and other arthritis corrections.

 More than one kind of ankle arthritis surgery may be needed for your condition, and will be something your foot and ankle specialist will determine at your evaluation.
 Ankle arthritis surgery options are determined based on the type and extent of the arthritis you’re dealing with.

 Ankle arthritis surgery may mean cleaning the arthritic joint, eliminating the painful motion of the joint, performing a total ankle joint replacement procedure or a combination of all these.
 After surgery, you will require a period of rehabilitation when your foot might need to be in post-operative boot for a period of time while your recovery is closely monitored by our experts.

 Get the Ankle Arthritis Treatment You Deserve at EVFAS

 If you’re ready to take control of your health and treat your ankle arthritis once and for all, schedule a consultation with our foot and ankle specialists today.
 Proper diagnosis and treatment will help to minimize future limitations and allow you to lead a productive, active lifestyle.

 When it comes to the health of your adult and pediatric foot and ankle care, look no further than East Village Foot & Ankle Surgeons.
-Call us at 515-282-6067 for Des Moines or 641-423-3367 for Mason City, or 641-416-4051 for Pella.
+Call us at 515-282-6067 for Des Moines, 641-423-3367 for Mason City, or 641-416-4051 for Pella.
 You are also welcome to contact us to schedule an appointment online today.